Skip to content

 Cut Junk Communication

-Cut junk communication all the time or particularly in the evening.
-You don’t need a Ph.D. in neuroscience to understand that chatting on Whatsapp or Social Media a few hours before bed activates your brain.
+Cut junk communication all the time, particularly in the evening.
+You don’t need a Ph.D. in neuroscience to understand that chatting on WhatsApp or Social Media a few hours before bed activates your brain.
 Social media and communication in nature are not soporific.
 Non-soporific activities are not smart activities in the evening.
 Protect your sleep.

 Ice Age

 Control temperature and humidity in your bedroom.
 The best temperature for sleep is around 20 degrees Celcius or 68 degrees Fahrenheit (split test it for yourself), and the ideal humidity is around 60%.
 The nice thing about humid bedrooms is that they also reduce wrinkles.
-If you can’t control temperature fully, playing around with socks thickness will dramatically influence your core body temperature and induce the much desired soporific effect.
-Also, portable humidifiers are quite affordable and low weight.
+If you can’t control temperature fully, playing around with socks' thickness will dramatically influence your core body temperature and induce the much desired soporific effect.
+Also, portable humidifiers are quite affordable and lightweight.

 Alcohol Does Hurt